Breaking time-reversal symmetry for ratchet models of molecular machines: Results

 \subsection{Symmetric ratchets}

 We first study symmetric sawtooth potentials, $\ell_1 = \ell_2 = 0.5$.
-Fig.~\ref{fig:Avsh}a displays curves of time asymmetry vs.\ dissipation, with each curve generated by parametrically varying the trap speed.
-Distinct curves are for various ratchet heights $\HEIGHT$ and spring constants $k$.
+Fig.~\ref{fig:Avsh}a displays curves of time asymmetry vs.\ dissipation, with each curve generated by parametrically varying the trap speed $u$.
+As trap speed $u$ increases, both the time asymmetry and the dissipation increase in a manner that depends on the barrier height $\HEIGHT$ and spring constant $k$.
 For each curve, both the time asymmetry and dissipation are negligible for low trap speed $u$ (bottom left of Fig.~\ref{fig:Avsh}a panels).
 A slow-moving trap allows the system to stay near equilibrium, leading to forward and reverse work distributions with similar shapes, widths, and mean work magnitudes (Fig.~\ref{fig:Avsh}b, far left panel).
 These near-equilibrium trajectories are well-described by linear response, hence staying near the linear-response time asymmetry-dissipation curve.

 As $u$ increases (left to right in Fig.~\ref{fig:Avsh}b), the forward and reverse work distributions become non-Gaussian and more separated, leading to less overlap and causing both time asymmetry and dissipation to increase.
 For these higher trap speeds, the system departs from linear response (highest dissipations in each panel of Fig.~\ref{fig:Avsh}a).